 So if you want protection against cancer, it would seem that eating broccoli raw is the best option, because even though your gut bacteria can break glucosinate down, it’s not as effective.
 But glucosinate is also a goitrogen that can interfere with your thyroid hormones and affect your metabolism.

-So to retain a healthy amount of glucosinates and not affect your health, steam your broccoli.
+So to retain a healthy amount of glucosinates and not affect your health, chop the broccoli well and steam it.
 Avoid microwaving or boiling, both of which bring the glucosinate down.17

 Raw mushrooms are tough to digest.
 Cook them to also increase the amount of vitamin C and make other nutrients more available to your body.

 One potent argument against eating raw mushrooms is that they are difficult to digest because of their tough cell walls made of chitin.
 So the nutrients aren’t all available anyway.
-Cooking brings down the chitin levels significantly and helps release nutrients.19 So you can bake them or cook them in a broth of your choice.
+Cooking breaks down the chitin and helps release nutrients.19 So you can bake them or cook them in a broth of your choice.
 But make sure you eat the right mushrooms.